Hepatitis

-Hepatitis is inflammation of the liver (the largest organ in the body that has many important functions like changing food into energy and cleaning alcohol and poisons from the blood) that sometimes causes permanent damage.
-Viruses, bacteria, certain medications or alcohol can cause hepatitis.
-It also may be caused by certain diseases, such as autoimmune diseases, metabolic diseases and congenital (present at birth) abnormalities, such as biliary atresia and Wilson disease.
+The liver is the largest organ in the body that has many important functions such as changing food into energy and cleaning alcohol and poisons from the blood.
+Hepatitis is inflammation of the liver that sometimes causes permanent damage.
+Viruses, bacteria, certain medications and alcohol can cause hepatitis.
+It also may be caused by certain diseases such as autoimmune diseases, metabolic diseases and congenital (present at birth) abnormalities, such as biliary atresia and Wilson disease.
 Generally, symptoms of hepatitis include fever, jaundice (yellowing of the skin and eyes) and an enlarged liver.
 There are several types of hepatitis.

 Hepatitis A

-Hepatitis A (HAV) is a highly contagious and sometimes serious liver disease caused by the hepatitis A virus.
-Once called infectious hepatitis, today it is more commonly known as hepatitis A. It is the least serious form of the disease and is contracted by eating food or drinking water contaminated with human excrement; touching an infected person's feces, which may occur with poor hand washing (outbreaks may occur in large child-care centers, especially when there are children in diapers); or sexual contact with an infected person.
-Hepatitis A does not result in chronic infection, but complete recovery from hepatitis A can be slow.
+Hepatitis A (HAV) is highly contagious and sometimes causes serious liver disease.
+Once called infectious hepatitis, today it is more commonly known as hepatitis A. It is the least serious form of the disease and is contracted by eating food or drinking water contaminated with human excrement; touching an infected person’s feces, which may occur with poor hand washing (outbreaks may occur in large child-care centers, especially when there are children in diapers); or sexual contact with an infected person.
+Hepatitis A does not result in chronic infection, but complete recovery can be slow.
 In adult patients with hepatitis A, the illness may last for at least one month, with recovery taking up to six months.
 Hepatitis A rates in the United States have declined by 92 percent since the vaccine for hepatitis A became available in 1995.

-The CDC recommends the hepatitis A vaccine for the following groups who are at risk for the infection, as well as for anyone who wants to have the vaccine:
+The Centers for Disease Control and Prevention recommends the hepatitis A vaccine for the following groups who are at risk for the infection, as well as for anyone who wants to have the vaccine:

 - People traveling to or working in countries that have high or intermediate rates of hepatitis A